 Most international students will be testing for EIL and WILL NOT register themselves for classes.
 Your letter of acceptance should indicate if you will be testing for placement in EIL.
 Please visit the International Students & EIL page for more information.

-If you do not need to test for placement in EIL and are not a transfer student then continue reading below.
+If you do NOT need to test for placement in EIL and are NOT a transfer student then continue reading below.

 Toggle ItemThis is my first semester in college.
 What classes should I take?The Holokai Curriculum is unique to BYU—Hawaii and replaces the traditional general education requirements.
 It allows each student to carefully chart their own academic voyage, or holokai, through the exploration of our offered programs.